ypid/seafile-wiki/Upgrading-Seafile-Server.md

 **Note:** Minor upgrade, like upgrade from 1.3.0 to 1.3.1, is documented in a separate section below.

-First, download seafile-server_1.3.0_x86-64.tar.gz and extract it to the directory where you put all Seafile related staff.
 You should have a directory layout similar to this:

 <pre>
 haiwen